-The digital world of a traditional media company; a look behind the scenes at RTL in The Netherlands
+The digital world of a traditional media company; interview with RTL

 RTL is going through a digital transformation, one in which, aside from viewing activities on an actual TV, there is also a huge amount of investment going into viewing on online platforms as well, such as Videoland.
 RTL’s course of direction is crystal clear: making a difference with stories, that touch the heart.
 And listening to the customer is even more important.